United States Capitol: Exterior

-Grounds
+Landscaping

 The Capitol Grounds cover approximately 274 acres (1.11 km2), with the grounds proper consisting mostly of lawns, walkways, streets, drives, and planting areas.
 Several monumental sculptures used to be located on the east facade and lawn of the Capitol including The Rescue and George Washington.
 The current grounds were designed by noted American landscape architect Frederick Law Olmsted, who planned the expansion and landscaping performed from 1874 to 1892.
-In 1875, as one of his first recommendations, Olmsted proposed the construction of the marble terraces on the north, west, and south sides of the building that exist today.
+In 1875, as one of his first recommendations, Olmsted proposed the construction of the marble terraces on the north, west, and south sides of the building creating an enveloping base.
+This addressed issues with the placement of the original structure; it had been built too far westwards on the crest of the hill and gave the appearance as if the building might slide into the marshy terrain below.

 Olmsted also designed the Summerhouse, the open-air brick building that sits just north of the Capitol.
 Three arches open into the hexagonal structure, which encloses a fountain and twenty-two brick chairs.
 A fourth wall holds a small window which looks onto an artificial grotto.
 Built between 1879 and 1881, the Summerhouse was intended to answer complaints that visitors to the Capitol had no place to sit and no place to obtain water for their horses and themselves.
 Modern drinking fountains have since replaced Olmsted's fountain for the latter purpose.
 Olmsted intended to build a second, matching Summerhouse on the southern side of the Capitol, but congressional objections led to the project's cancellation.

-Flags
+Flag

 Up to four U.S. flags can be seen flying over the Capitol.
 Two flagpoles are located at the base of the dome on the East and West sides.
 These flagpoles have flown the flag day and night since World War I. The other two flagpoles are above the North (Senate) and South (House of Representatives) wings of the building, and fly only when the chamber below is in session.
 The flag above the House of Representatives is raised and lowered by House pages.
 The flag above the United States Senate is raised and lowered by Senate Doorkeepers.
 To raise the flag, Doorkeepers access the roof of the Capitol from the Senate Sergeant at Arms's office.
 Several auxiliary flagpoles, to the west of the dome and not visible from the ground, are used to meet congressional requests for flags flown over the Capitol.
 Constituents pay for U.S. flags flown over the Capitol to commemorate a variety of events such as the death of a veteran family member.